 Happy International Education Week!
-That’s right, #IEW2016 is all this week from November 14-18.
-Follow along as we celebrate and reflect on 27 years of international education.
+We’re celebrating #IEW2017 all this week from November 13-17.
+Follow along as we celebrate and reflect on our 28 years of international education.

-So what is #IEW2016?
+So what is International Education Week?
 The U.S. Bureau of Educational and Cultural Affairs defines it as: “An opportunity to celebrate the benefits of international education and exchange worldwide.”

-At Forum-Nexus, we believe in providing a first-class international educational experience to foster an appreciation for the richness of other cultures, by offering unique and life-changing summer programs that encourage the exchange of ideas with individuals from around the world, while creating a community of students with a passion for learning and exploring the world with an open mind.
-27 years with over 3,300 students.
+At Forum-Nexus, we believe in providing a first-class international educational experience to foster an appreciation for the richness of other cultures, by offering unique and life-changing summer programs that encourage the exchange of ideas with individuals from around the world, while creating a community of students (over 3,400 alumni in 28 years) with a passion for learning and exploring the world with an open mind.

-We asked a few Forum-Nexus alumni from the past several years what international education means to them and how it has impacted their lives.
+A few Forum-Nexus alumni from the past several years shared what international education means to them and how it has impacted their lives.
 Here’s what they said: